aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

 ![Wordcloud made of the titles of the papers presented at SRW since 2000](blog/wordcloud_all.png){:height="40%" width="40%"}

 One of the attractive sessions of ACL conferences is known as the Student Research Workshop (SRW).
-[ACL](https://aclweb.org/adminwiki/index.php?title=***_student_session_policies) describes the aim of this session to allow the students to make their first important step towards becoming a computational linguist.
+[ACL](https://aclweb.org/adminwiki/index.php?title=***_student_session_policies) describes the aim of this session as allowing the students to make their first important step towards becoming a computational linguist.
 The large CL community treats this session as the welcoming hub for the next generation of computational linguists.

+We've asked some current researchers in the field who previously submitted to the SRW to share their experiences.

 __Dr.
 Mohammad Salameh__, a Machine Learning Engineer at Diffbot shares how he started his journey in Computational Linguistics through the SRW: